Hamaarour/Net_Practice/README.md

 ### IP Address

+An Internet Protocol address (IP address) is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+An IP address serves two main functions: host or network interface identification and location addressing.

 ### what is a subnetting

 Taking a network and dividing it into a sub-networks, called subnets.
 This is done to take a large network and break it down into smaller networks, to improve performance and security.

+## Seven attributes of a Subnet Mask

+1- Network ID =>
+2- Broadcast ID =>
+3- First Host IP =>
+4-  Last Host IP =>
+5- Next Network =>
+6-  IP Address =>
+7- Number of IP Addresses in a Sub-Network =>
+8- CIDR/Subnet =>